U.S. News & World Report Ranks High Point Medical Center as one of the Best Hospitals in the Piedmont Region

 The annual U.S. News Best Hospitals rankings, now in their 25th year, recognize hospitals that excel in treating the most challenging patients.

 “We are proud to be recognized as one of the best hospitals in the region.
-This speaks to the exemplary staff we have and to our commitment of providing exceptional health care services,” said Ernie Bovio, President and CEO of High Point Regional.
+This speaks to the exemplary staff we have and to our commitment of providing exceptional health care services,” said Ernie Bovio, President and CEO of High Point Medical Center.
 “For more than 110 years we have been committed to providing the best health care to the High Point community and we will continue to focus on that in the years ahead.”

 For 2014-15, U.S. News evaluated hospitals in 16 adult specialties and ranked the top 50 in most of the specialties.
 Just three percent of the nearly 5,000 hospitals that were analyzed for Best Hospitals 2014-15 earned national ranking in even one specialty.